elastic/detection-rules/README.md

 ```

 Remember, make sure to activate your virtual environment if you are using one.
 If installed via `make`, the associated virtual environment is created in `env/detection-rules-build/`.
+If you are having trouble using a Python 3.12 environment, please see the relevant section in our [troubleshooting guide](./Troubleshooting.md).

 To confirm that everything was properly installed, run with the `--help` flag
 ```console